Blazing Lazers: Reception

 Blazing Lazers received further praise after it was released on the Virtual Console.
 Mike Fahey from Kotaku describes the game as the "best damn shooter on the TurboGrafx, if not best game overall".
 Lucas Thomas from IGN referred to the game as superior to other shoot 'em up games such as Super Star Soldier, Gradius III, and the R-Type series.
 Thomas further asserts that the game had "pushed the [TurboGrafx-16] to its limits".
 Brett Alan Weiss from Allgame considered this game as "one of the most highly regarded games in the TurboGrafx-16 library".
 Frank Provo from GameSpot said that the game compensates for its plain graphics and aesthetics with intense gameplay and a "ridiculous orgy of firepower".
 He also lauded the game for its diverse weaponry, lack of graphical slowdown seen in some older console games, and the superior, futuristic audio, which he said has an "optimistic quality" to it.

 Jeremy Parish from the site 1UP.com praised Blazing Lazers, saying that the game is "drowned in goodness".
 Justin Leeper from GameSpy especially praised the game also for its lack of slowdown, stating that prior to 1989 players could only experience the same in arcades.
 He claimed that the game surpassed any game on the Nintendo Entertainment System at that time.
-He lauds the smooth scrolling, lush background graphics, and "catchy tunes".
+He lauded the smooth scrolling, lush background graphics, and "catchy tunes".
 Paul Glancey from the UK-based magazine Computer and Video Games gave it a score 96%, praising the gameplay, difficulty, graphics and sound, calling it "utterly incredible" and stating that "anyone on the quest for the ultimate shoot 'em up—this is it!
 THIS IS IT!!".